Peru profile - Timeline

 2013 June - President Humala rejects a request to pardon the jailed former leader Alberto Fujimori on humanitarian grounds.

-2014 July - Prime Minister Rene Cornejo resigns following allegations that an advisors offered money to discredit a political opponent.
+2014 July - Prime Minister Rene Cornejo resigns following allegations that an advisor offered money to discredit a political opponent.
 Ana Jara is appointed the sixth prime minister in fewer than three years.

 2014 September - The Peruvian government appoints a commission to investigate illegal logging along the Peru-Brazil border in the Amazon rainforest, following the murder of four indigenous leaders.